-The Red Square, home to Lenin’s Mausoleum, the Kremlin, and the 16th-century St. Basil’s Cathedral, draws visitors from all over the world to Moscow and seems to reverberate with the footsteps of military parades.
-The centuries-old Russian capital was once the heart of the Soviet Union and evidence of this history is everywhere.
+The Red Square – home to Lenin’s Mausoleum, the Kremlin and the 16th century St Basil’s Cathedral – draws visitors from all over the world on flights to Moscow, and seems to reverberate with the footsteps of military parades.
+The centuries-old Russian capital was once the heart of the Soviet Union and evidence of this is everywhere.

 However, the city is not without its modern charms.
-Even the Bolshoi, Moscow’s oldest theater, has had a contemporary facelift, although it maintains its old-world charm.
+Even the Bolshoi, Moscow’s oldest theatre, has had a contemporary facelift, although it maintains its old-world charm.

-Near the historic Red Square lies the GUM, a huge shopping complex where locals come to spend their cash.
-It certainly doesn’t hurt to have a bank-busting budget; you’ll need it for nights out.
-A huge amount has been invested in the city’s fine-dining restaurants.
+Near the historic Red Square lies the GUM, a huge shopping complex where locals and residents come to splash their cash.
+It certainly doesn’t hurt to have a bank-busting budget – you’ll need it for nights out.
+A huge amount has been invested into the city’s fine dining restaurants.
 Turandot, for example, is a must-visit eatery said to have swallowed up $40 million dollars with its interior design alone.
-Then there’s O2 Lounge at the Ritz, a trendy lounge with prices almost as dizzying as its views. .
+Then there’s O2 Lounge at the Ritz, a trendy lounge with prices almost as dizzying as the views. .

 Fortunately, there’s another side to the city that does not require Romanov-like riches.
 In recent years, Moscow residents have embraced a more outdoorsy lifestyle, and there are some lovely green spaces.
-At Izmailovsky Park, set in a 16th-century royal estate, you can browse the market for souvenirs.
-Alternatively, Gorky Park, named for Soviet-era author Maxim Gorky, draws visitors and locals alike as soon as there’s a hint of sunshine.
+At Izmailovsky Park, set in a 16th century royal estate, you can browse the market for souvenirs.
+Alternatively, Gorky Park, named for the Soviet era author Maxim Gorky, draws visitors and locals alike as soon as there’s a hint of sunshine.